Gambling and Betting Licences

 Licensing authorities already have responsibility for registering Small Society Lotteries.This function will continue but with revised procedures (see separate web page on Lotteries).

 The Act allows licensing authorities to set their fees at a level which enables them to recover the full costs (direct and indirect) of the licensing function under the Act.
-The Council's fees have been set on this basis but it must be understood that these are estimates only.
-The fees will be reviewed in the light of actual experience and adjusted if necessary.
+The Council's fees have been set on this basis.

 You can view the fees by clicking on the icon on the right.